Niko-Group/paper_writing_info/README.md

 ### References

-Make sure that the format of the references is correct and capitalisation is OK.
+- Make sure that the format of the references is correct and capitalisation is OK.
 Always use bibtex.
+- Cite the published version of the paper instead of the arxiv version when possible.

 ## Improving Paper Clarity

-- Equations should be well defined and explained in the text
+- Equations should be well defined and explained in the text.
-- Tables/Figures should be well placed/formatted
+- Tables/Figures should be well placed/formatted.
-- Captions should be short, concise and self-contained if possible
+- Captions should be short, concise and self-contained if possible.
-- Figures/graphs should be visible
+- Figures/graphs/tables and any text within should be clear and visible.
+- Make sure you use colourblind-friendly colour palettes in figures, plots, tables etc..
 - Latex source should be correct.
 Use oficcial templates.
 Never compile an appendix with the main paper (unless this is allowed).
-- Bibliography format should be clean
+- Bibliography format should be clean and well formatted.
+- Place footnotes after punctuation marks (. or ,), e.g, ...end of sentence.\footnote{...}
 - In general everything in the paper should be clearly explained.
 If something looks difficult to comprehend then you might need to revise it.
 - Polish, proofread, repeat.
-Read the paper again and again..
+Read the paper again and again.
-- Ask your colleagues for feedback.
+- Ask your colleagues for feedback, ask GenAI for feedback.
 - Make sure you have checked any extra requirements (e.g. ethics statement, limitations).
 Always read carefully the instructions in the official call for papers.
+- Use GenAI to fix typos, awkward syntax, and grammar.
+You can use it on the sentence, paragraph or (sub)section level to get suggestions on different levels of granularity.
+- If you use GenAI for writing assistance:
+    - Beware LLMs hallucinate.
+Always double check and post-edit the text.
+    - Make sure you clean up "GenAIisms" such as delve, meticulous, significant (without providing statistical significance tests), "quoted text,"-> "quoted text" etc..

 ## Improving your Writing

 - Practice...a lot!
 - Have a reading routine by blocking time to read every week.
 Typically, try to read a good number of papers (https://aclweb.org/anthology/ and arxiv)
 - Learn from the best: read papers, paper introductions from researchers that publish frequently in \*ACL.
 Try to be critical with the structure, paper style and presentation of papers you read.
 Previous work can help structure your own paper too!
-- Write your own papers
+- Write your own papers.
-- Ask for feedback
+- Ask for feedback.
 - Follow academic writing tips, e.g. http://www.cs.joensuu.fi/pages/whamalai/sciwri/sciwri.pdf
 - Attend and present at the reading group!
 - Non-native EN speakers have to try harder than native speakers!
 Check for grammar/syntax structure (I personally do web look ups, now you can use LLMs), watch films/series using English subtitles.